Azure/azure-iot-sdk-java/iot-e2e-tests/android/readme.md

 Microsoft Azure IoT Hub Java Android tests run instrumented tests to check iot sdk

-## prerequisites
+## Prerequisites

  * download and install android studio and sdk tools [link](https://developer.android.com/studio/index.html).
  * download avd images for android-25.
- * set path for emulator, adb and avdmanager [link](https://stackoverflow.com/questions/20564514/adb-is-not-recognized-as-an-internal-or-external-command-operable-program-or)
+ * set path for emulator, adb and avdmanager in Environment variables

 ## How to run the tests

-- mvn install
+- mvn install -Dskipaandroid=false

 ## How to see android logs